 Unhealthy Enneagram 5

 Enneagram Type 5’s thrive on intellect.
 When they get to unhealthy levels, this only becomes enhanced.
 They become engulfed in their mind and struggle to connect with others.
-They start to lose a sense of reality and cut off contact with all of their peers.
+They start to lose a sense of reality and will cut off contact with their peers.

 Enneagram fives at dangerously low levels often have no contact with others; while this is highly unhealthy, being alone with their thoughts gives them a sense of safety and security.

 Unhealthy Enneagram 5’s often do not know how to manage the feelings of others.
 Struggling with emotions is a common trait for enneagram fives because they are a part of the Head Triad.
 Enneagram types in this triad depend on their thoughts to guide their decisions which can cause difficulty emotionally connecting with others.
 Their inability to communicate feelings can easily miscommunicate a lack of emotional intelligence to others.

 If an enneagram five lives at unhealthy levels, their ability to demonstrate emotional connection is even less.
 Unhealthy enneagram 5’s are insensitive towards their peers and make little attempt to empathize with those around them.

 When Enneagram Type 5’s become more reclusive, this is one of the easiest ways to tell that they are slipping into lower levels.
 The Five can fall into a pit of social recluse without realizing what is happening.
 Their introversion is harmful to their relationships, whether they seek to.

 An unhealthy Enneagram 5’s abrasive and cynical attitude can often lead their friends to end the connection with them, as they can no longer handle the Five’s extreme and insensitive ideas.